Cyn-ically/BazaarFlipMod/README.md

 - Locate the settings for the Bazaar Flipping mod.

-- Enter your Hypixel API Key (you can generate one at Hypixel API https://developer.hypixel.net/).

 - Configure your preferred flipping parameters (e.g., minimun item sold).

 ## Save your settings and start flipping!

 # Notes

-Ensure you have an active Hypixel API key for accurate pricing data.

 - Use at your own risk—flipping strategies may change due to market fluctuations.

-This mod does not automate purchases/sales; it only provides information to assist with flipping. as it is forbidden !
+This mod does not automate purchases/sales; it only provides information to assist with flipping. as it is forbidden ! it does not uses api-key anymore to not get API banned

 # Credits